sarah-eiger/playlists/README.md

 ### APIs

 I have two different API services - an auth-api.service, and a playlist-api.service.
 AuthAPI has an authenticate function, which is a POST request to authenticate a user's details when they login.
 It also has a GET request to retrieve a user based on user ID, which we use on initial app load so users are not logged out after page refresh.
 PlaylistAPI has one GET request - getPlaylists() - which loads our playlist data.
-In the api folder, I also have our mock-database, which stores user and playlist details.
+In the SPI folder, I also have our mock-database, which stores user and playlist details.
 I wanted to call the playlist endpoint directly instead of storing the data, but I was getting CORS errors, so I copied the JSON content into the mock-database file instead.

 ### Interceptors

 There are 4 interceptors in this application.

-The loading interceptor, which stores any running http requests and updates the loadingSubject in the loading.service.ts file.
+The loading interceptor, which stores any running HTTP requests and updates the loadingSubject in the loading.service.ts file.
 The app.component listens to this subject, and displays a loading bar if any requests are currently in progress; and removes the loading bar when they stop.

 The auth interceptor adds an authentication token (if available) and a few headers (content-type, accept) to all requests.
 This is where we would continue to add any data we would want to add to every request.
 My APIs currently do not require an auth token, but if this were a live app, I would put this in place for security reasons.